Lion-LiHaoyi/Epirus/English.md

 Here are just a few of the patterns that use more people
 1. Standard mode: all skills can be used.
 Each character has 3HP at the initial stage
 1. Fast mode: you can only use "Ji", "Gun" and "Defense".
 Each character has 1HP in the initial stage, the defense cannot be used 3 times in a row
-1. Emperor of Europe mode: you can only use the three skills of "Ji", "Vajra shield" and "Eight trigrams array".
+1. Emperor of Europe mode: you can only use the three skills of "Ji", "Vajra shield" and "Eight-Diagram tactics".
 Each character has 3HP at the initial stage
 1. Vampire mode: can use all skills, each deduction of each other's 1HP, you can recover 1HP, each character has 2HP or 1HP at the initial stage

 ------------